You Don’t Want to Be a Soft Target

 Forensic Deep-Dive

 You cannot fix what you don’t understand.
-Working with a dedicated security partner like White Mountain IT Services, you must conduct a forensic investigation to determine:
+Working with a dedicated security partner like COMPANYNAME, you must conduct a forensic investigation to determine:

 • Patient zero – How did they get in?